 Conclusion

-The Uneekor QED is an overhead launch monitor that must be used with a software-running PC in order to view the data measurements, so in that sense, it’s less versatile than a portable launch monitor with direct-to-screen output like the Foresight Sports GC3.
+The Uneekor QED is an overhead launch monitor that must be used with a software-running PC in order to view the data measurements, so in that sense, it’s less versatile than a portable launch monitor with direct-to-screen output like the EYE MINI or Foresight Sports GC3.

-Having said that, it’s one of the top launch monitors I recommend for an indoor golf simulator, along with Uneekor’s other launch monitor, the EYE XO.
+Having said that, given its recent price drop, it’s still one of the top launch monitors I recommend for an indoor golf simulator along with the EYE XO.
 This is because:

-• it integrates with the best, most feature-rich golf simulator softwares on the market
+- it integrates with the best, most feature-rich golf simulator software on the market

 One of the main drawbacks of the QED is that it requires marked balls to use, so you can’t use your own balls.
 If you’re wedded to a particular ball that has certain flight characteristics, you’re going to have to leave that at the door when using the QED.